Configuring Jarl

 assignment = "<-"fixable

 This determines which rule violations will be fixed if --fix is passed.
+This can be useful if you only trust Jarl’s automatic fixes for some rules and want to avoid automatic fixes for other rules.
 It takes a list of rule names or names or groups of rules, and defaults to all rules if this argument is not specified.

 If a rule appears in both fixable and unfixable, unfixable takes precedence (i.e. violations of this rule will not be fixed).